Updated August 23, 2021

 The guidelines also recommend nutritional supplements for pressure ulcers, including high-protein, high-calorie nutritional supplements as well as vitamins, minerals, and individual amino acids.

-Vitamins C and E, zinc and copper as well as L-arginine and L-glutamine have important roles in the healing of pressure ulcer.
+Vitamins C and E, zinc, and copper as well as L-arginine and L-glutamine have important roles in the healing of pressure injuries.

 Strategies to improve nutritional intake

-For individuals with pressure ulcers who have difficulties achieving adequate dietary intakes, the guidelines recommend these strategies to improve overall nutritional status:
+For individuals with pressure injuries who have difficulties achieving adequate nutrient intakes, the guidelines recommend these strategies to improve overall nutritional status:

 - Liberalize therapeutic diets if those restrictions lead to inadequate nutritional intake.

-- Offer high-calorie, high-protein nutritional supplements between meals.
+- Offer high-calorie, high-protein nutritional supplements or shakes between meals.

 - Consider nutrition support with consideration of the individual’s goals and plan of care.

-Other factors that can negatively affect appetite or nutritional status can be identified with the comprehensive nutritional assessment.
+Other factors that can negatively affect appetite or nutritional status can be identified with a comprehensive nutritional assessment and managed as appropriate.